 Language – Only two or three PG-level profanities are uttered throughout the entire book.

 Violence – There are some tense scenes and moments when characters are subjected to treatments and testing against their will but there is no graphic violence.
 Likewise, two characters die in tragic circumstances (though their demises are not graphically depicted).
-These scenes would frighten only very young readers, most of whom would probably be too young to even read this book.
+These scenes would frighten only very young readers, most of whom would probably be too young to read this book.

 Sexual Material – None.

-I thoroughly enjoyed The Girl Who Could Fly for its charming characters and story as it’s sweet without being saccharine.
+Overall, I thoroughly enjoyed The Girl Who Could Fly for its charming characters and story as it’s sweet without being saccharine.
 While it does possess a few narrative weak moments, it delivers where it counts, especially as an edifying read.
-Anyone who has ever felt like an underdog will immediately relate to Piper McCloud and experience a catharsis by the end, regardless of how old they are.
+And anyone who has ever felt like an underdog will immediately relate to Piper McCloud and experience a catharsis by the end, regardless of how old they are.